gnosischain/specs/shutter/shutter.md

   - Check that `key` is the valid decryption key for epoch `epochID` given the eon key for `eon` broadcast in the Key Broadcast Contract.

 Peers for the gossipsub topics can be found via bootstrap nodes that immediately PRUNE connection attempts with additional [gossipsub v1.1 PX](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md#prune-backoff-and-peer-exchange) metadata.

+Listeners not involved in key generation should subscribe to at least the `decryptionKey` topic and may additionally, for improved latency, subscribe to `decryptionKeyShare` and aggregate by themselves.

 ## Validator